SatwikRaoB/Custom-AI-Chatbot/README.md

 # Customer Support Chatbot with RAG

-This project implements a support chatbot using LangChain, Gemini API, and FAISS/Pinecone.
+This project implements a backend support chatbot using LangChain, Gemini API, and FAISS/Pinecone.